-Life’s Dichotomies Expressed Through the Timeless Language of Sculpture
+Life’s Dichotomies, Expressed Through Sculpture

 Artistic Philosophy